- 01. What drayage actually covers

 How drayage is priced (CWT, minimums, surcharges)

 Drayage is billed per hundredweight (CWT) β every 100 pounds of freight.
-Typical rates run $130β$250 per CWT depending on city, with major markets like Chicago, NYC, San Francisco, and Las Vegas at the higher end.
-There's almost always a 200-pound minimum, even if your crate weighs 50 pounds.
+The base rate varies by city, with major union markets like Chicago, NYC, San Francisco, and Las Vegas typically at the higher end and smaller regional shows lower.
+There's almost always a minimum (commonly around 200 pounds), even if your crate is much lighter.

 Then come the surcharges.
-Off-target arrivals (showing up outside your assigned move-in window) add 25β50%.
-Overtime arrivals (after 4:30pm or weekends) add another 25β50%.
-Loose pieces vs. crated freight is billed differently β and almost always more expensively per pound.
-A 400-pound shipment in 12 loose pieces can cost more than a 600-pound shipment in one crate.
+Off-target arrivals (showing up outside your assigned move-in window), overtime arrivals (after hours or weekends), and loose pieces vs. crated freight all add to the total.
+A small shipment of loose boxes can end up costing more than a heavier shipment in a single crate.

-- 200 lb minimum even on small shipments
+- Minimum charge: usually a couple hundred pounds even on small shipments

 Crated vs. loose vs. small package